DataFire/Integrations/README.md

-# integrations
+# DataFire Integrations
-Integration registry for DataFire
+This is an integration registry for DataFire.